o4oren/Ad-Hoc-Email-Server/README.md

 npm run startDev

 # for prod:
-# will run the backend which will also serve the front end form the `dist` folder.
+# will run the backend which will also serve the front end from the `dist` folder.
 node ahem.js
 ```